Snowfork/snowbridge/docs/specs/xcmp.md

 Other parachains wanting to participate in asset transfers will need to hold sovereign reserves in our parachain.
 This implies a unilateral trust model where:

 - Participating parachains must trust our parachain in its role as the reserve chain
-- Our parachain does not need not trust the participants
+- Our parachain does not need to trust the participants

 ## Scenarios